 Elementary School Students

-English is a compulsory subject from the fifth grade in Japan.
+From the year 2020, English is going to be a mandatory school subject for fifth and sixth graders in Japan.
 Because of their age, elementary school students are still able to acquire natural sounding pronunciation and intonation.
 Since they typically have a short attention span, the lessons consist of a number of different activities, such as playing games and singing, to encourage them to speak as much English as possible.
 To prepare for their junior high school education, upper elementary school students start learning to read and write in addition to their regular conversation practice.

 Kindergarteners, Preschoolers and Toddlers